FIRST

 WOLF BROS.

-STORE IN
+STORE IN THE FORMER CITIZENS

-THE FORMER CITIZENS BANK BUILDING
+BANK BUILDING

-The Citizens Bank & Trust was the first
+The Citizens Bank & Trust was

-to fold due to the Great
+the first to fold due to the run

-When the bank vacated their
+the bank vacated their ground

-ground and lower floors at the
+and lower floors at the

 northwest corner of Zack and